 Tucked into Lake County’s most urban area is this island of green.
 A surprising array of birds, wildflowers and landscapes are found here, and the amenities are clean, safe and well designed.

 The preserve offers 5 miles of trails for hiking, 4 miles of trails for bicycling and cross-country skiing, and a 1-mile self-guided nature trail.
+Please keep dogs leashed and on trails at all times, and pick up after them.
+Learn about our off-leash Dog Parks (permit required).

 Teachers can enhance their classroom work with a field trip to Greenbelt.
 Nature education and history programs emphasize fun and adventure, and let children take a hands-on approach to nature.
-Exclusive to Greenbelt is the Crane Chronicles program, in which fourth and fifth graders become newspaper reporters and investigate wild crane populations in Lake County.

 An ancient path is central to much of Greenbelt's history.
 Today we call it Green Bay Road and it cuts the property in half.
 About 200 years ago, the trail was used by Native Americans looking for a high and dry passage through the area's lowlands.
 They were joined by fur traders in the late 1700s and replaced by soldiers and mail carriers traveling from Chicago to Green Bay (hence the road's name).
 When frontier surveyors arrived in Lake County in the 1830s, this was the only major road.
 Learn more »